jackwmccall/Data-Analytics-Portfolio/Pharma Spending Mini Case Study.md

-# -Mini SQL Case Study-Pharmaceutical Drug Spending by Country
+# -Mini SQL Case Study- Pharmaceutical Drug Spending by Country

 ### 1. How many distinct countries exist in the dataset?